LizCastanedaGarcia/LizBookStore/LizBookStore/README.txt

 11-20-2023 I have some problems I try to solve them 11-20-2023 I had error in Upsert Prodcut because I missed a }
 11-20-2023 In ProductController I commented //var allObj = _unitOfWork.Product.GetAll(includeProperties: "Category, CoverType");
+11-20-2023 I have an error but I don't find the solution